Table of Content

 update-glossary.jpg#asset:6180

-If a new target language is added to your project, you must unlink and re-upload the glossary to Amazon for the new language to be created in the Amazon custom terminology.
+• If a new target language is added to your project, you must unlink and re-upload the glossary to Amazon to create the new language in the Amazon custom terminology.

 Appendix